Green Line A branch: Express buses

-The 501 and 503 serve the same local streets but the 501 operates to downtown Boston and the 503 to Copley Square; the 502 and 504 operate similarly.
-All four routes enter the Massachusetts Turnpike at the Newton Corner rotary.

 Express bus service from Brighton and Watertown began even while the "A" branch was still running.
 The 61 Watertown/Newton Corner-Downtown Boston via Mass.
 Turnpike route began in July 1967, with Saturday service added in March 1968.
 In December 1967, the 61 was renumbered as 4, and a new route 61 running from Oak Square to downtown via Brighton Center and Union Square, Boston and the Turnpike was initiated.
 In September 1968, the 61 was changed to originate at Brighton Center, from where it ran through Oak Square and entered the Turnpike at Newton Corner.
 Route 62 Watertown-Copley was started at the same time.

 In June 1970, the routes were renumbered from 4, 61, and 62 to 304, 301, and 302 to reflect their express routings.
 (The 300-series numbers had been used by ex-Eastern Massachusetts Street Railway bus routes in Lawrence, briefly under MBTA control, in 1968).
 In March 1974, route 301 buses operating opposite the peak direction began using the pre-1968 routing on Cambridge Street.
 Inbound morning buses reverted to the Newton Corner routing in June 1974, but outbound afternoon buses continued to travel via Union Square.
 Some afternoon buses switched back to the Cambridge Street route in September 1976 and September 1978.